Fleurman/equation-generator/README.md

-# equation-generator
+# Equation Generator

-a simple two operators equation generator written in lua
+A simple two operators equation generator written in lua.
+This module output an equation containing 4 numbers as a string.